cdva291/pyslam/README.md

     ├── 10.txt

 ```
-1. Download the dataset (grayscale images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php and prepare the KITTI folder as specified above
+1. Use the images_to_mp4_gray.py to preprocess the dataset of images and convert it into .mp4 format.

 2. Select the corresponding calibration settings file (parameter `[KITTI_DATASET][cam_settings]` in the file `config.ini`)